davidosomething/dotfiles/README.md

       `vim/after/syntax/gitcommit.vim`.
 - `python/`
     - Never `sudo pip`.
-Set up a [pyenv], and use a [pyenv-virtualenv] (which will delegate to `pyvenv`) if doing project specific stuff, and `pip install` into that userspace [pyenv] or virtualenv.
+Set up a [pyenv], and use a [pyenv-virtualenv] (which will delegate to `pyvenv`) if doing project specific work, and `pip install` into that userspace [pyenv] or virtualenv.
 - `ruby/`
     - Never `sudo gem`.
 Set up a [chruby] env first, and then you can install